gtolle/planetexpress/README.md

 The orbits are gray, your orbit is blue, and your target's orbit is green.

-Your apoapsis is shown with a cyan line, and your periapsis is shown with an orange line.
+Your apoapsis is shown with a turquoise line, and your periapsis is shown with an orange line.

 The ascending node line is gray, and the descending node line is brown.